 In Section \ref{sec:cograph}, the desired property $\Pi$ refers to being a cograph.
-At first sight, one may hope to enumerate all maximal induced subgraphs that are cographs by using the restricted problem; however, it turns out that the restricted problem in this case may have an exponential number of solutions, hence it cannot be used to derive a polynomial delay algorithm.
-Fortunately, in both versions of the problem (induced subgraphs or edge-subgraphs), we are able to adapt the \emph{Proximity Search} framework mentioned above, recently introduced by Conte \& Uno \cite{conte-uno}.
+At first sight, one may hope to enumerate all maximal induced subgraphs that are cographs by using the restricted problem; however, it turns out that the restricted problem in this case may have an exponential number of solutions, hence it cannot be used to derive a polynomial-delay algorithm.
+Fortunately, we are able to adapt the \emph{Proximity Search} framework mentioned above, recently introduced by Conte \& Uno \cite{conte-uno}.
 In order to make it work, we rely on the construction ordering with true and false twins.
-We generalise this approach in the edge-subgraph version (minimal deletions).

-The approach developed for cographs can be extended to some sub-classes, such as $P_3$-free graphs in Section \ref{sec:P3}: we obtain a polynomial delay algorithm to enumerate all minimal $P_3$-free deletions of the input graph.
-Since $P_3$-free graphs are not closed under complement, this does not give an enumeration algorithm for minimal $P_3$-free completions.
-However, it turns out that there is a single minimal $P_3$-free completion for any input graph $G$, which gives a trivial polynomial time algorithm (see Observation \ref{obs: P3-free completion}).
-With those two algorithms, one can trivially enumerate all minimal completions or deletions in the complement class, namely $(K_2 + K_1)$-free graphs
+The approach developed for maximal induced cographs can be extended to maximal threshold graphs.

-Following the same outline as for cographs, we obtain in Sections \ref{sec:threshold} and \ref{sec:trivially perfect} polynomial delay algorithms to enumerate all minimal threshold deletions, and all minimal trivially perfect deletions, respectively.
+Following the same outline as for cographs, we obtain in Section \ref{sec:threshold} a polynomial-delay algorithm to enumerate all minimal threshold deletions.

 Finally in Section \ref{sec:extension} we consider the extension problem.
-The extension problem is a decision problem that, if solvable in polynomial time, can be derived into a simple and classical polynomial delay and polynomial space algorithm called \emph{Binary partition} or \emph{Flashlight} for the associated enumeration problem.
+The extension problem is a decision problem that, if solvable in polynomial time, can be derived into a simple and classical polynomial-delay and polynomial space algorithm called \emph{Binary partition} or \emph{Flashlight search} for the associated enumeration problem.

 The maximal induced subgraph extension problem, studied in Subsection \ref{sec:ext-induced} is the following.
 Given a graph $G$, a property $\Pi$ and two disjoint subsets of vertices $A$ and $B$ of $G$, does there exist a maximal subgraph of $G$ that fulfils property $\Pi$ and contains all the vertices of $A$ and none of $B$?
 We prove that the extension problem for maximal induced subgraphs is NP-complete for every nontrivial hereditary property $\Pi$ (here, nontrivial means that $\Pi$ is true for infinitely many but not all graphs).
 This proves that such a classical strategy cannot be applied to enumerate maximal induced subgraphs.